ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

             }
         }

 To hide the help image when the players tap it, the ``onClicked`` signal handler within the :ref:`MouseArea <sdk_qtquick_mousearea>` type is called to set the ``helpImage.visible`` property to ``true``.

 To ensure that the images are placed on top when they are visible, we set a high value for their ``z`` property.

 The following sections describe how to use timers to add animated objects to the game board and how to create a menu dialog from which the players can add more objects to it.

-.. rubric:: Animating Objects on the Game Board
-   :name: animating-objects-on-the-game-board

 We use sprite animation to animate objects on the game board.
 The Qt Quick `sprite engine </sdk/apps/qml/QtQuick/qtquick-effects-sprites/>`_  is a stochastic state machine combined with the ability to chop up images containing multiple frames of an animation.

-.. rubric:: Spawning Fish
-   :name: spawning-fish

-We use a Timer element with the ``tick()`` function in GameCanvas.qml to spawn mobs of fish in waves at an increasing rate, starting at 16
+We use a Timer element with the ``tick()`` function in GameCanvas.qml to spawn mobs of fish in waves at an increasing rate, starting at 16 milliseconds:
-milliseconds:

 .. code:: qml